BabylonJS/Documentation/content/How_To/material/CreateBox_Per_Face_Textures_And_Colors.md

 title: Map Materials to Individual Mesh Faces
 image:
 description: Learn how to apply different materials to different faces of a mesh.
-keywords: welcome, babylon.js, diving deeper, materials, face materials
+keywords: diving deeper, materials, face materials
 further-reading:
 video-overview:
 video-content: